 Danny McAllister, NOMS High Security, 5th Floor, Cleland House, Page Street, London, SW1P 4LN.
-Tel: 0207 217 6397 address to use is: House of Commons, London, SW1A oAA, or you can contact them on-line www. writetothem.com
+Tel: 0207 217 6397

+Your own MP or the MP in the constituency that the prison is in, when writing to any MP the address to use is: House of Commons, London, SW1A oAA, or you can contact them on-line www. writetothem.com

-The Prisons Ombudsman has to be contacted by the prisoner, but if the Ombudsman is ignoring the person it doesn't hurt to write them a letter asking them why someone's complaints aren't The prisoners themselves have called for greater being dealt with.
+The Prisons Ombudsman has to be contacted by the prisoner, but if the Ombudsman is ignoring the person it doesn't hurt to write them a letter asking them why someone's complaints aren't being dealt with.
 More than likely this will result in a 'can't discuss due to confidentiality' fob off, but it could help getting a response to the person's complaints.

-The Governor is the first person you should write If it's a neglect of medical needs complaint, you could try writing to the healthcare team at the prison, after the Governor.
+If it's a neglect of medical needs complaint, you could try writing to the healthcare team at the prison, after the Governor.
 If that doesn't work try the Primary Care Trust.
 Primary Care Trusts are in charge of health services like doctors, dentists and opticians in their local area.
 If you are still not happy you can ask the Healthcare Commission to look at your complaint.
 This group works to make sure healthcare services are run in a good way.
 Their address is:

-Healthcare Commission, FREEPOST NAT 18958, Complaints Investigation Team, the Healthcare Commission, you can then ask the Parliamentary and Health Service Ombudsman to look at your complaint.
-Write to the ombudsman about health, ask an organisation called the Independent Complaints Advisory Service (ICAS) for help.
+Healthcare Commission, FREEPOST NAT 18958, Complaints Investigation Team, Manchester, M1 9XZ.

+If you are not happy with the decision made by the Healthcare Commission, you can then ask the Parliamentary and Health Service Ombudsman to look at your complaint.
+Write to the ombudsman at:

-Parliamentary and Health Ombudsman, Millbank Tower, Millbank, London, SW1P4QP.
+The Parliamentary and Health Service Ombudsman, Millbank Tower, Millbank, London, SW1P 4QP.